KeynoteSystems/Keynote-Apps/Google Docs Dashboard/README.txt

-TThis examples shows how to build a self-updating Google spreadsheet that displays your Keynote performance data.
+This examples shows how to build a self-updating Google spreadsheet that displays your Keynote performance data.
 The JavaScript functions will take a blank worksheet and populate it with a table of performance data for all of the Keynote measurements slots visible to your API key.
 This includes the following information for each measurement slot:

 -Average total network time over the last 5 minutes, 15 minutes, 1 hour and 24 hours -Average availability over the last 5 minutes, 15 minutes, 1 hour and 24 hours